lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 $ tlp fullcharge
 ```
-This post will be updated every time I commit chanmges to my system.
-One of these will be the replacement of Atom wiith Pulsar Edit.
+*29/1/23: This post is updated every time I commit chamges to my system.
+One of these will be the future replacement of Atom wiith Pulsar Edit.*